lightbasenl/platforms/packages/eslint-config/README.md

 });
 ```

-This enables all Next.js rules and various recommended rules for React, hooks usage and
+This enables all Next.js rules and various recommended rules for React, hooks usage, and
 JSX accessibility.

 ### Globals

-The config by default includes all globals for Node.js, Browser and ES2021.
+The config by default includes all globals for Node.js, Browser, and ES2021.
 You can use
 other predefined presets via

 ```js